mitryp/comparators/README.md

-## Make your code readable with functional Java-like by-field comparators in Dart
+## Make your sorts readable with functional by-field comparators

 [![Dart Tests](https://github.com/mitryp/comparators/actions/workflows/dart.yml/badge.svg)](https://github.com/mitryp/comparators/actions/workflows/dart.yml?branch=master)
 [![Pub package](https://img.shields.io/pub/v/comparators.svg)](https://pub.dev/packages/comparators)
 [![Package publisher](https://img.shields.io/pub/publisher/comparators.svg)](https://pub.dev/packages/comparators/publisher)

 The `comparators` package is a toolset for creating Java-like comparators in Dart, designed to provide a way
 to compare objects by their fields.
-It also includes extensions to chain and invert comparators.
+It also provides a declarative way to combine comparators sequentially.

-> This package includes some functionality already included in the `collection` package: extensions to chain and inverse
-> comparators.
->
-> If you already use that package in your project and only need this functionality, you won't need this package.

 ### Features

 Import `comparators/comparators.dart` to use:
 * By-field object comparators
-* Field transformation before comparison
 * Boolean comparison

-Import `comparators/extensions.dart` to use:
-* Comparator chaining
-* Comparator reversing
+* Combining comparators to break ties

+Comparator extensions `then` and `reversed` from this package are **deprecated** and will be removed in 2.0.0.
+Please, use the analogues from the `package:collection`: `then` and `inverse`.

+In 2.0.0, this package will export those instead of the removed ones.

 ### Getting Started
 To install the package, run `pub add comparators` or add the following line to your `pubspec.yaml`: